geografo-esploratore/OSO-LoGiC/README.md

 This is the project site for Assessing NASA’s Open Science Outlook for Environmental Justice and Resilience of the Louisiana Gulf Coast (OSO-LoGiC)

+The research was supported in part by LA NASA EPSCOR and Louisiana Board of Regents Support Fund